 This is an AI translated post.

-Comprehensive Discussions on Providing National-Level Weather Forecast Information and Deregulation of Private Weather Businesses
+Comprehensive Discussion on Providing National-Level Weather Forecast Information and Deregulation of Private Weather Businesses

 - Writing language: Korean